 Protective 'muscle stiffness' is a defence mechanism that the body puts in place to stop the damaged part being hurt any further by movement before it’s ready.
 Un-remitting spasm can become a source of pain in its own right, constituting a third factor that can add to the pain."

-"So in summary, there is local pain caused by tissue damage, the brain’s processing of that pain and the spasm that sets in.
+"So, in summary, there is local pain caused by tissue damage, the brain’s processing of that pain and the spasm that sets in.
 All three can fuel each other in a vicious circle of pain, spasm and immobility.
 The principles of pain relief in low back pain are to break that vicious circle.
-Luckily for us there are well established and researched back pain medications that can be used on all three contributors to pain at local level, brain level and spasm.
+Luckily for us, there are well established and researched back pain medications that can be used on all three contributors to pain at local level, brain level and spasm.

 Tissue Damage and Inflammation at Local Level

 "The body does not like blood outside a blood vessel.
-Blood is irritating to the tissues and that’s why a bruise is so painful.
+Blood is irritating to the tissues and that’s why a bruise is painful.
 Tissue damage causes the release of complex chemicals such as prostaglandins at the seat of pain to bring on inflammation and swelling.
-This stimulates an increase in the blood supply to the damaged tissue and helps to promote and speed repair.
+This stimulates an increase in the blood supply to the damaged tissue and helps to promote speedy repair.
 Inflammation, though painful, plays an invaluable role at the site of damage.
 By reducing the production of inflammatory chemicals, you can reduce the swelling and diminish the pain signals sent to the brain.

 "The group of back pain medications that works best to reduce inflammation at local level are 'non-steroidal anti-inflammatory drugs' or NSAIDs.
 Commonly used NSAIDs are Ibuprofen, [Brufen, Advil, Nurofen] and Diclofenac [Voltaren, Voltarol, Fenac] and the father of them all, Aspirin.

 "With using NSAIDS, we are looking to reduce the local inflammation without completely switching it off.
 We do this by using the right doses of NSAIDS regularly for a few days.
-As I've said, the repair mechanism has to fit in somewhere, because inflammation is not a completely useless pain.
-The right does makes the pain tolerable while not completely impeding repair.
+As I've said, the repair mechanism has to fit in somewhere, because inflammation is not a completely useless process.
+The right dose makes the pain tolerable while not completely impeding repair.
 The right dose knocks the peak off the pain by dampening it down a bit.